What is the Northumbria Local Appropriate Adult Scheme?

 How can I apply?

-Once you've enrolled on your chosen course, you’ll see the scheme advertised.
-Volunteering with the Northumbria Appropriate Adult Scheme is open to all Social Sciences students, and students from other courses may also be considered depending on their degree.
+Once you’ve enrolled on your course, you’ll see the scheme advertised.
+Volunteering with the Northumbria Appropriate Adult Scheme is open to all Social Sciences students.
+Students from other courses may also be considered, depending on their degree.

-We recruit throughout the year and are looking for students interested in starting a career in the criminal justice sector – especially those passionate about supporting vulnerable people.
-If you're eager to learn, we’ll provide the training and support to help you grow in the role.
+We recruit throughout the year.
+We're looking for students who want a career in the criminal justice sector.
+We're especially interested in those who care about supporting vulnerable people.
+If you are keen to learn, we will provide the training and support to help you develop in the role.

 Contact us

-The Local Appropriate Adult Scheme is unique, as all of our volunteers are students here at the University.
-You'll work alongside fellow students and scheme management, and be part of the scheme's direction and future opportunities.
+The Local Appropriate Adult Scheme is unique.
+All our volunteers are students here at the University.
+If you volunteer, you'll work alongside fellow students and scheme management.
+You'll also be part of the scheme's direction and future opportunities.
 The team are also proud members of the National Appropriate Adult Network(opens in new tab).

 To find out more information, please get in touch with Sarah Connelly(opens in new tab) (Scheme Manager) or Lauren Naisby(opens in new tab) (Scheme Coordinator).